onyx-and-iris/q3rcon-proxy/README.md

 export Q3RCON_PROXY="20000:28960;20001:28961;20002:28962"
 ```

-This would run 3 proxy servers listening on ports `20000`, `20001` and `20002` that redirect rcon requests to game servers on ports `28960`, `28961` and `28962` respectively.
+This would configure q3rcon-proxy to run 3 proxy servers listening on ports `20000`, `20001` and `20002` that redirect rcon requests to game servers on ports `28960`, `28961` and `28962` respectively.

+Then just run the binary which you can compile yourself, download from `Releases` or use the included Dockerfile.

 ### Why

-Avoid sending plaintext rcon requests (that include the password) to public ports.
-Instead send them to whitelisted ports.

-Gives you the option to disable remote rcon entirely and have the server accept requests only from localhost.
+Avoid sending plaintext rcon commands to the public game server port.
+In general I would advise anyone using rcon remotely to use a secured connection but perhaps you've passed rcon to a clan friend who doesn't know about secured connections.
+Now you can instruct them to use rcon only through a whitelisted port.

 ### Special Thanks